Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 There is another irony in the history of Israel’s judgment.
 While the Chaldeans were a dominant force within the Babylonian empire, they were historically from Assyria, the same people who destroyed the northern tribes of Israel.
 God’s judgments against Israel came in waves over many years, and we see the continuation of this judgment from Assyria as it is written: “Israel is like scattered sheep; The lions have driven him away.
 First the king of Assyria devoured him; Now at last this Nebuchadnezzar king of Babylon has broken his bones” (Jeremiah 50:17).

-The name, Assyria, means “the country of the city of the god Aššur (Ashur).”
+The name Assyria means “the country of the city of the god Aššur (Ashur).”
 Ashur was an East Semitic god and the head of the Assyrian pantheon that stretched across Mesopotamia.
-This god was later regarded as the Assyrian equivalent of Enlil, the god of wind, air, earth, storms, and the ruler of the cosmos.
+Its god was later regarded as the Assyrian equivalent of Enlil, the god of wind, air, earth, and storms and the ruler of the cosmos.
 Named after its ruling principality, the city of Ashur was the spiritual center of the Neo-Assyrian empire.

-There were many other gods in Mesopotamia, but the point here is that each city and region had its god or gods.
-These gods held ruling authority over that city or region, and they continue to be at war with the God of Israel.
+There were many other gods in Mesopotamia, but the point is that each city and region had its god or gods.
+These gods held ruling authority over that city or region and continued to be at war with the God of Israel.
 Hence, Paul wrote, “For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places” (Ephesians 6:12).

 Since ruling principalities are connected to cities and territories, are God’s judgments in Isaiah and Jeremiah prophesied against a select people group descendent from ancient Babylonia?
-Or are they against their ruling principality that has territorial authority over the population that inhabits ancient Babylon?
+Or are they against their ruling principality, which has territorial authority over the population that inhabits ancient Babylon?
 We will find out.

 Mystery Babylon